 Rachel Leigh has one of the best jobs in the world.
 She travels around the South, meeting fascinating people, eating amazing food and visiting incredible places for The Southern Weekend.
-She’s also an entertainment reporter and digital content director for WFLX in West Palm Beach, Florida.
+She has also worked as an entertainment reporter and digital content director for WFLX in West Palm Beach, Florida.
 Over the years, Rachel has interviewed The Doobie Brothers, The Band Perry, Flo Rida, Ed Sheeran, and many more well-known actors, singers, and performers.

 Rachel is also a gym rat and teaches 10 group fitness classes per week.
 Therefore, Rachel has two looks: done up for TV and sweaty mess.
 When she does have some downtime, her favorite thing to do is hang out at the beach or the pool with her husband, Jeff, and their three dogs, Toby, Willie, and Dierks.
 (Notice a trend here?)
 Her cat, Bella, is not a fan of the water.